getodk/briefcase/docs/how-to-release.md

 8. Go back to the release at GitHub and edit it.
 Open a file browser and drag your JAR file into the box.
 Click on `Update release`.

-### Releasing a beta of a minor version
+### Releasing a beta version

-- The process is basically the same as with a minor version with some small differences:
+- The process is basically the same as with normal version with some small differences:
   - We suffix the version number with `-beta.N`, replacing `N` with the number of the beta, starting with `0`
   - We check the `This is a pre-release` checkbox to avoid going to it with the link https://github.com/opendatakit/briefcase/releases/latest